kokerinks/tp/docs/DeveloperGuide.md

 Notably, the `MainWindow` also consists of two side panels `CataloguePanel` and `PersonOrdersPanel` which displays the `Catalogue` of the SweetRewards, and the orders of the selected person respectively.

-`MainWindow` implements the `PersonSelectionListener` interface, and listens to when a `PersonCard` is clicked in the `PersonListPanel`. it then tells `PersonOrdersPanel` to update the orders displayed.
+`MainWindow` implements the `PersonSelectionListener` interface, and listens to when a `PersonCard` is clicked in the `PersonListPanel`.
+It then tells `PersonOrdersPanel` to update the orders displayed.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/resources/view/MainWindow.fxml)